 Mesa, Arizona 85210

-Hours of the Mesa City Court:
+Hours for the Mesa Municipal Court:

 The Court is currently Open Monday – Thursday 7:00 AM to 6:00 PM except holidays.

 People ask us all the time, why should I hire a DUI lawyer?
 Well, are you ready for the years of penalties and fines that come with a conviction for a DUI in Mesa?
 If you facing a conviction for driving under the influence you should seriously consider hiring an effective DUI defense attorney for your case.
 Having a DUI attorney who knows the judges and has experience in the Mesa Municipal Court will provide you the best possible opportunity to present DUI defense tactics that work and it will help to resolve your case quickly.
 The penalties for a first conviction are still significant, and an initial charge is possibly the most important to fight because it sets the stage for any subsequent charges.
 An intoxicated driving charge based on borderline blood alcohol content levels can be negotiated much easier than a second or third offense, depending on the circumstances.
 Our DUI defense team has over 1,600 documented DUI victories in Arizona and has been successful in litigation of DUI cases in Mesa Municipal Court.
 We’d really like to hear about your case.